useNamingConvention

 Section titled OptionsThe rule provides several options that are detailed in the following subsections.

-Section titled strictCaseWhen this option is set to true
+Section titled strictCaseWhen this option is set to true, it forbids consecutive uppercase characters in camelCase and PascalCase.

 Default: true